You are not going to look like you used to, and that is OK. With a little ingenuity, anything is possible.

 "I wish I would have known my reconstruction process was a work in progress," says Megan, recently diagnosed in late 2014.
 "You're not just waking up from surgery with fabulous, perky boobs.
 People will say, 'At least you are getting new boobs as a result of cancer.'
 But, it's more like a six-month science project, and it's not fun."

 Remember to give yourself a break.
 You are going to be sore.
 You are going to have limited range of motion.
 You are going to have drains, bandages and swelling.
 Robyn, diagnosed a year ago, says, "Find someone you feel comfortable with, and keep them close.
 They will be instrumental in helping you heal and helping you get dressed.
 For me, it was my mother."

-2. It's OK to stay in your "comfy clothes."
+2. It's okay to stay in your "comfy clothes"

 No one is expecting you to put on your party dress and hit the town.
 It might be a while before you're up to raising your arms above your head, and the drains and scar tissue will be uncomfortable.
 "Treat yourself to an amazing pair of pajamas, and stay in them as much as you want," Robyn says.

 I suggest getting a pair that you can button up or tie in front: It will significantly help with the limited mobility.
 "Scar tissue is really painful and a constant reminder," Kelly, diagnosed late 2013, says, "but it fades just like the bad memories of chemo."